quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Probe Timeout Replaces RTO and TLP

-QUIC uses a probe timeout (PTO; see {{pto}}), with a timer based on TCP's RTO computation.
+QUIC uses a probe timeout (PTO; see {{pto}}), with a timer based on TCP's RTO computation; see {{?RFC6297}}.
 QUIC's PTO includes the peer's maximum expected acknowledgment delay instead of using a fixed minimum timeout.

 As reflected by TLP defined in RACK ({{?RACK=I-D.ietf-tcpm-rack}}), a single packet loss at the tail does not indicate persistent congestion, so QUIC does